algorinfo/datascience/README.md

 Pandas pinned to version 1.2.5 [(june 22, 2021)](https://pandas.pydata.org/pandas-docs/stable/whatsnew/v1.2.5.html).

+### Dask warning the first time I start jupyer

+You should enable manually the extensions in jupyter.
+This will be fixed in a next release.

 ### Why warning are raised when I run docker build

 Because all the python dependencies are installed in a intermediate image as root and then the packages downloaded or built in that image are copied to the final image with the correct user permissions, but `pip` warns about this first install as root.